 You must include direct quotes in your press release.
 Including them allows journalists to write about your action as if they were there, or have conducted an interview with a member of your group.
 Make sure the quotes you cover the key points you wish to make, as you may only have one or two of them included in an an article.

 The people you have quoted in your press release should be identified by their full name and their position.

 If you are making an assertion, ensure that you back it up with facts and figures.
 Avoid slander and other ad hominem remarks at all costs.
 This could be followed up in court and it may undermine the message you are trying to get across.

 Include a call-to-action.

-If there is a follow up action that can be included in an article, include it in your press release.
-This may include signing a petition or the demonstration of solidarity.
+If there is a follow up action, include it in your press release.
 If you would like people to attend an event, ensure that you include any relevant details.

 Identify a contact person.

 At the end of your press release, include the name of a contact person and their contact details.
 Provide information that will allow the contact person to take calls at a time convenient to the journalist.